Map of Baton Rouge

 If you ever plan to go to Baton Rouge, use our collection of maps for the capital city of Louisiana.
 This includes a road map, 10 things to do, and a general reference map.
 We also have an interactive map of Baton Rouge to learn more about this intriguing city.

 With a population of over 225,000 and an area of 230 square kilometers, it is located in southeastern Louisiana along the Mississippi River.
-This city is known for its southern charm, rich cultural history, and French roots that go back hundreds of years.
+This city is known for its French roots that go back hundreds of years.

 Baton Rouge map collection